stoplightio/docs/articles/glossary.md

 **Shared Models**: Models that can be used in several APIs across your projects.

 **Config**: Contains configuration details about the API and lists the version number.

+### File Types

+**YAML**: YAML is a human friendly, unicode based, data serialization standard for all programming languages.
+Also referred to as 'YAML Ain't Markup Language' or 'Yet Another Markup Language.'

+**.oas2**: File extension indicating the file is an OAS2 (Swagger 2) file.
+You can create an OAS2 file with the Design Editor in Stoplight NEXT.

+**.hub**: File extension indicating file is a technical documentation file.
+Stoplight's Hubs creates .hub files.

+**.prism**: File extension indicating file is a Prism file.

+**.md**: File extension indicating file is a markdown file.

 ## Hubs